 Makeup artist to the stars Namrata Soni

-Choose the right foundation for your skin.
+How to Choose the right foundation shade for your skin.

 Ever wondered how Sonam Kapoor looks so stunning at each public appearance?
 Ask Namrata Soni, the official L’Oreal Paris stylist and celebrity in her own right.
 Soni has worked with countless film actresses from Deepika Padukone to Sonakshi Sinha, and her work has graced the pages of countless magazines including Elle, Vogue, Harper’s Bazaar and Femina.
 The first step to flawless beauty, says Soni is finding the right shade of foundation for your skin.
 After all, faces are complicated and you can see imperfections others always can’t.
 There are oily T-zones, spots, blotches and different skin tones on different areas of the face.
 The best way to smooth out all these problems is picking the right foundation.